junxit/us-congress-code/title-19/chapter-1/sec-58c.md

 ## Notes

-1 So in original.
+1 See Rates for Merchandise Processing Fees notes below.

 2 So in original.

+3 So in original.
 Probably should not be capitalized.

 ### Amendment of Section